Ripat-2345/traffic_light_puzzle/README.md

 Traffic Light Puzzle is a puzzle game that trains the user's logic to match the colors of a series of connected traffic lights with a certain time limit.

-Dikembangkan dengan menggunakan teknologi <br>
+Developed using these technologies below <br>

 <a href="https://dart.dev/"><img src = "assets/images/dart.png" style="width:3%; margin-right:30px" alt="Dart"></a> &nbsp; &nbsp; &nbsp; &nbsp;
 <a href="https://flutter.dev/"><img src = "assets/images/logoflutter.jpg"  alt="Flutter" style="width:3%; margin-right:30px" ></a> &nbsp; &nbsp; &nbsp; &nbsp;